jcalpickard/jcalpickard.github.io/_compost/current-activities.md

 last_modified: Tue Sep 3 16:55:50 2024 +0100
 ---

-> This page serves as an index for my current activities and interests.
+> This note serves as an (irregularly-updated) index of my current activities and interests.
 Click on activity names or linked concepts to explore related notes.

 * TOC
 {:toc}